Past Issues - Vol. 17, No. 2, April – June 2021

 Materials & Methods: The sample was collected from Eye Unit, DHQ Teaching Hospital D.I.Khan, Pakistan.
 Proper approval from the ethical committee of Gomal Medical College, D I Khan was taken before starting the study.
 All the patients were operated by the same surgeon under local anesthesia and GA was used when indicated.

-Results: Retinal detachment surgery with 3600 encirclement using 3x5 mm sponge for SB for the repair of RRD is a highly effective procedure as the retina was flat in almost all the cases using this technique.
 Out of a sample of 25 patients of RRD, males were more than female and older (>40 years) more than younger (<40 years) patients.
 (Table-1).
 The prevalence of phakic patients was higher than pseudophakic and aphakic patients, the prevalence of sub-total RD was higher than half and total RD and the prevalence of very small breaks (Not visible) was higher than relatively larger breaks (Visible) (Table-2).

 Conclusion: The retina was found flat in a very high percentage (96%) of patients as compared to patients (4%) with detached retina (p<0.0001) both at a follow up one week and three months.